rsdoiel/antenna/planet.md

 ---

-## Trump, Netanyahu discuss Gaza ceasefire and hostages
+## Hamas agrees to release 10 hostages in Gaza talks

 date: 2025-07-08, from: RTÉ News

-Israeli Prime Minister Benjamin Netanyahu has said that his meeting with US President Donald Trump focused on freeing hostages held in Gaza, and stressed his determination to "eliminate" the military and governmental capabilities of Hamas.
+Hamas has said it has agreed to release ten hostages under ongoing efforts to reach a ceasefire in Gaza, saying ongoing talks for a truce were "tough" due to Israel's "intransigence".

 <br>